Recipe

 - 1

-Refrigerate for at least 4 hours.
-Smoke at about 225F until internal temperature reaches 195F.
-Let rest for 15 minutes.
-Pull, and have fun.
-Put some meat in a bun with a little of your favorite BBQ sauce.
-Add a little coleslaw if you wish and enjoy.
+Pile the meat in a bun with a little of your favorite BBQ sauce, add coleslaw if you like, and enjoy.
 Have a great 4th of July.

 - The injection marinade delivers flavor deep into the meat where rub can't reach